 This is a good time to assess and re-evaluate your garden, to move any plants that have become too big for their current situation, and improve the structure and appearance of the planting in your garden.
 You may need some help and assistance if you’re moving a big plant or tree.
 Use a fork, and always lift as large a root ball as is possible when you’re moving plants.
 It’s worth applying some mycorrhizal fungi, to help the plant establish its roots in a new position, and stake if necessary when re-planting, adding home-made compost, or your own soil improver to enrich the soil.
 Water your plant in and then apply a mulch to conserve moisture and help suppress weeds.
 It’s often good to have a rearrange, you could improve your garden and the view from your house or flat, so it’s worthwhile taking time out for a cup of tea, to check the view from your window to ensure that you’re making the most of your plants and your garden.

 This is the ideal time to add to your plant collections and improve your garden for next year; the soil is still warm and usually moist, providing the perfect conditions to plant out wonderful new shrubs, clematis, perennials, fruit trees and other beautiful plants, which can establish themselves readily now.
-When purchasing plants at your local nursery, look for healthy plants, which are ideally suited to both your soil conditions, and the aspect that your garden provides.
+When purchasing plants at your local nursery, look for healthy plants grown in peat-free compost, which are ideally suited to both your soil conditions, and the aspect that your garden provides.

 If you would like to grow more plants beneficial to bees and other pollinating insects, look out for the ‘Perfect for Pollinators’ Logo when purchasing plants.
 This is a good time to sow seeds of single flowered forms of Calendula officinalis, Limnanthes douglasii (poached egg plant), Papaver rhoeas, Nigella damascena, and Centaurea cyanus, these plants provide a valuable source of pollen and nectar for bees and other insects.
 Limnanthes douglasii is a really beneficial plant to grow, it attracts bees and hoverflies.
 Hoverfly larvae feed on aphids, so they are a wonderful insect to encourage into your garden.